In this ultimate griller’s guide to salting your steak, I’m going to be giving you the best techniques for salting steaks before grilling.

-If this all seems a little confusing then welcome to the club.
-This conflicting info wasn’t working for me so I set out to get a definitive answer through research and trial and error.
+If this all seems a little confusing, then welcome to the club.
+This conflicting info wasn’t working for me, so I set out to get a definitive answer through research and trial and error.

 I’ll be sharing all of this with you in a minute, but first, let’s talk a little bit about why you would want to use salt on your steak in the first place.

 Here is a great article about “The Science Of Salt” on one of my favorite sites written by Meathead Goldwyn.
-It is a very good read to help you understand exactly what salt is, how it interacts with meat, the different types of salt and their proper uses and why it is an “essential nutrient” for humans.
+It is a very good read to help you understand exactly what salt is, how it interacts with meat, the different types of salt and their proper uses, and why it is an “essential nutrient” for humans.

 This process also tenderizes the tough fibers of the steak by relaxing and denaturing the proteins in the meat and helping them to hold in moisture.
-This, in turn, produces a more tender, juicy and flavorful steak.
+This, in turn, produces a more tender, juicy, and flavorful steak.

 So how do you get great results by salting steaks before grilling every time you cook one?

 I explained earlier that when you season a steak with salt, the salt immediately starts to draw out moisture from the meat.
-Salting anywhere from the 10 to 60-minute mark before cooking results in the moisture being pulled up into the salt.
+Salting your steak anywhere between the 10 to 59-minute mark before cooking results in the moisture being drawn out and absorbed into the salt.

-Dry Brining Or Deep Seasoning
+What does Dry Brining or Deep Seasoning Mean?

 Numerous sources credit chef Judy Rodgers at her San Francisco restaurant Zuni Café as being the one who popularized the “Dry Brining” technique after the recipe for her famous roast chicken was published in her cookbook.

-The secret is to rub salt or a salt and herb mixture on meat.
-It is then allowed to penetrate the meat while resting on the counter or fridge (depending on the method.)
-This technique has become very popular when cooking whole chickens and especially Thanksgiving Turkeys.
+The secret is to rub salt or a salt and herb mixture on meat for a set amount of time before cooking it.
+It is then allowed to penetrate the meat while resting on the counter or fridge for at least an hour or more depending on the method used and the size and thickness of the meat.

-Dry Brining Method One:
+Dry Brining Method One: Salting Steaks Over Night

 You want to start with a steak that is at least one inch thick.
 Pat both sides dry using a paper towel to remove the excess moisture.